Jake McCarthy Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- The Giants have a 3.96 team ERA that ranks 11th among all league pitching staffs.
+- The Giants have the 11th-ranked team ERA across all league pitching staffs (3.99).

-- The Giants surrender the ninth-fewest home runs in baseball (79 total, one per game).
+- The Giants allow the ninth-fewest home runs in baseball (80 total, one per game).

-- Walker (2-0) gets the start for the Giants, his third of the season.

-- The right-hander last pitched on Thursday against the San Diego Padres, when he went one scoreless inning without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.